-Anyway, I don’t consider ‘The Catcher’, as it is known among its die hard fans, to be a good book.
+Anyway, I don’t consider ‘The Catcher’, as it’s known among its die-hard fans, to be a good book.
 In fact, I think it’s badly written and is not at all suitable for teenagers.
 Normal teenagers, that is.
 Yes, that’s how I feel about it.
 I didn’t like the book very much when I’d read it many years ago and I sure didn’t like it when I re-read it again, recently – to check whether my initial impression had been right the first time round.

 I don’t know about you, but that sort of politically correct crap doesn’t really impress me much.
 It’s a case of trying to sound original for the sake of sounding original.
 You sort of suggest something meaningless and stupid and then pretend that it’s all extremely original, because no one else had thought of it before.
 (Strange that he didn’t mention that he wanted to catch black and Asian kids mostly, the PC freak.)

-But it just does not work for me.
-It is plain daft.
+But it just doesn’t work for me.
+It’s plain daft.
 It’s the sort of thing that Bob Dylan could have come up with when he was on dope.
 And now that I think about it, I’m actually starting to realise that The Catcher In The Rye is a druggy sort of book.
-Sure, there are no drugs in it as drugs per say, but it still has a druggy feel to it.
-You know, Holden talking complete nonsense most of the time, and not being able to concentrate on anything, and jumping from one subject to another, and slowly approaching that point of mental breakdown.
+Sure, there are no drugs in it as drugs per se, but it still has a druggy feel to it.
+You know, Holden talking complete bollocks most of the time, and not being able to concentrate on anything, and jumping from one subject to another, and slowly approaching that point of mental breakdown.

-Hmm, I think I now begin to understand why this book has been so heavily promoted by all those bohemian characters.
+Hmm, I think I now begin to understand why this book has been so heavily promoted by all those bohemian lowlifes and liberals.

-As I’ve already mentioned, you constantly feel that the book is written by a grown man pretending to be a youngster.
-And in way it is rather creepy, to be honest.
-You know, like when you hear about those perverts, who pretend to be teenagers on the Internet to groom their victims.
+As I’ve already mentioned, you constantly feel that the book is written by a grown up man pretending to be a youngster.
+And in a way it’s actually creepy, to be honest.
+You know, like when you hear about those perverts, who pretend to be teenagers on the Internet, grooming their victims.

-And here you have a teenager, who is supposed to be still naive in many ways, and yet, time and time again he thinks and behaves like a grown man.
+And here you have a teenager, who is supposed to be still naive in many ways, and yet, time and time again he thinks and behaves like an adult.
 And, of course, it’s quite annoying to hear Holden using ‘goddam’ in every other phrase.
-Sure, there has to be a rebellious streak in him, but I found that I wanted to say to Salinger on more than one occasion: ‘Hey, Jerome, please, cut it out.
+Sure, there has to be a rebellious streak in him, but I found that I wanted to say to Salinger on more than one occasion: ‘Hey, Jerome, please, cut down on this s..t.
 We got the message.
 Please, spare us this “goddam” stuff.
 Don’t be like a bloody scriptwriter for the Sopranos.’

-But I think that the biggest problem with Holden Caulfield is that he is actually quite a nasty and unappealing character.
+But I think that the biggest problem with Holden Caulfield is that he’s actually quite a nasty dude.
 He doesn’t really like anyone, he gets easily excited over irrelevant things and he thinks that he’s original when original he ain’t.